Pā: Traditional designs

 Traditional pā took a variety of designs.
-The simplest pā, the tuwatawata, generally consisted of a single wood palisade around the village stronghold, and several elevated stage levels from which to defend and attack.
-A pā maioro, general construction used multiple ramparts, earthen ditches used as hiding posts for ambush, and multiple rows of palisades.
+The simplest pā, the pā tūwatawata, generally consisted of a single wood palisade around the village stronghold, and several elevated stage levels from which to defend and attack.
+A pā maioro used multiple ramparts, earthen ditches used as hiding posts for ambush, and multiple rows of palisades.
 The most sophisticated pā was called a pā whakino, which generally included all the other features plus more food storage areas, water wells, more terraces, ramparts, palisades, fighting stages, outpost stages, underground dug-posts, mountain or hill summit areas called "tihi", defended by more multiple wall palisades with underground communication passages, escape passages, elaborate traditionally carved entrance ways, and artistically carved main posts.

-An important feature of pā that set them apart from British forts was their incorporation of food storage pits; some pā were built exclusively to safely store food.
+An essential feature of pā that set them apart from British forts was their incorporation of food storage pits; some pā were built exclusively to store food safely.
 Pā locations include volcanoes, spurs, headlands, ridges, peninsulas and small islands, including artificial islands.